October 28, 2020

 In a normal office environment Brits take natural screen breaks through socialising with colleagues or attending in-person meetings – but this ‘water cooler’ chat has become near nonexistent, meaning employees rarely leave their desks during the working day.

-Comparing the results from a previous City Pantry survey – that looked at how businesses were tackling poor employee mental health – to the recent findings showed that dips in mood are detrimental to employee wellbeing across the board.
+Comparing the results from a previous Just Eat for Business survey – that looked at how businesses were tackling poor employee mental health – to the recent findings showed that dips in mood are detrimental to employee wellbeing across the board.

 In the last survey, which was conducted back in March, over a third of workers (34 percent) reported often feeling unmotivated at work, while 32 percent of employees often felt sluggish.